ajkd2e2141sdf121415643dfvbcw347584fgh3o/test/README.md

         for i, v in pairs(workspace.Items:GetChildren()) do
             if not _G.FarmChest then break end

-            if string.find(v.Name, "Chest") and not string.find(v.Name, "Snow") and not string.find(v.Name, "Alien") then chestCount = chestCount + 1
+            if string.find(v.Name, "Chest") then
+                chestCount = chestCount + 1

                 if v:FindFirstChild("Main") and not v:FindFirstChild("IceBlock") then
                     if v.Main:FindFirstChild("ProximityAttachment") then
                         local proximityInteraction = v.Main.ProximityAttachment:FindFirstChild("ProximityInteraction")
                         if proximityInteraction then
+                            local isStronghold = v.Name == "Stronghold Diamond Chest"
                             local success, err = pcall(function()
                                 if _G.UseTeleport then
+                                    if isStronghold  then
                                     teleportToChest(v)
+                                    task.wait(0)
+                                    end
                                 end

                                 fireproximityprompt(proximityInteraction)